campaign-layer/origin-sdk/README.md

 ## CampProvider

-The `CampProvider` component requires a `clientId` prop to be passed in order link the users to your app.
+The `CampProvider` component requires a `clientId` prop to be passed in order to link the users to your app.
 It can also take the following optional props:

 - `redirectUri` - `string | object` - Either a string that will be used as the redirect URI for all socials, or an object with the following optional properties: `twitter`, `spotify`.
 This is used to redirect the user to different pages after they have completed the OAuth flow for a social.